hiyd-uk/hiyd.uk/security.md

 ## Our Security Commitment

-Hyd is designed with security and privacy as core principles.
+Hiyd is designed with security and privacy as core principles.
 This document outlines our security practices and how to report security concerns.

 ## Security Architecture

 ### Local-First Design

-- **No Server Communication**: Hyd operates entirely on your device
+- **No Server Communication**: Hiyd operates entirely on your device
 - **No Data Transmission**: Your content never leaves your device
 - **Offline Operation**: Full functionality without internet connection
 - **No User Accounts**: No authentication or account management required